Hannah Bonaparte, LCSW

 Feel better about yourself.

 Feel better about your relationships.

 Relationships are challenging.
 But what many of us don’t realize is that relationships are a skill that can be learned and practiced.
 If you want to feel happier with yourself and in your relationships- regardless of if those around you want the same thing- making a change is possible.

 How do I know?
 Because I’ve done it.
 Growing up in a home with alcoholism and codependency didn’t prepare me to be in healthy relationships.
+I didn't like myself very much.
 I struggled in my interactions with my parents, my romantic partners, and- most painful of all- my child.
-Today, I have a loving and supportive spouse, a deep bond with my daughter, and have found peace in my relationships with my parents.
+Today, I feel pretty good about the person I've become.
+I have a loving and supportive spouse, a deep bond with my daughter, and have found peace in my relationships with my parents.
 I feel more joy and less anxiety than I ever thought was possible.

-The work I do draws on my years of experience in the addiction field.
-Building trust always comes first.
-As with any trauma-informed therapy, we'll go at your speed.
+Building trust between us will always come first.
+As with any trauma-informed therapy, we'll work at your speed.
 We'll explore your life through your attachment relationships.
-I'll help you uncover where the pain you're feeling now came from.
-And no matter what we find, we'll make a plan to teach you the skills you need to gain control of your emotions and move forward with your life.
+I'll help you uncover where the pain you're feeling now comes from.
+And no matter what we find, we'll make a plan to teach you the skills you need to gain control of your emotions and feel better in your life and your relationships.

 Group therapy is about taking sources of struggle and turning them into vehicles for meaningful connection.
 It's really not like it looks in the movies.
 In a group, you'll feel grounded knowing your problem is not yours alone.
 You'll learn from others' failures and successes.